rishabhgoel0213/rishabhgoel0213/README.md

 - **NeuralNetCpp**: A complete implementation of a deep neural network, written in C++, tested on MNIST and MPG datasets.

-- **ServerWebApps**: Private infrastructure built with Tailscale to quickly prototype and deploy private web apps developed by OpenAI Codex.
+- **ServerWebApps**: Private infrastructure built with Tailscale to quickly prototype and deploy personal-use web apps developed by OpenAI Codex.

 ## Get in Touch